 Your entire estate planning process can be done from the comfort of your own home using our virtual estate planning process.
 The virtual estate planning process mirrors our traditional estate planning process, with the added convenience of not having to travel to implement your comprehensive estate plan.

 Our estate planning attorneys are fluent in the technology and protocols necessary to ensure a seamless virtual estate planning experience.
 We achieve this by conducting all virtual estate planning meetings via Zoom.
-After the client’s initial consultation, clients are instructed to complete our online questionnaire from their home.
 We deliver our client’s draft estate planning documents electronically within a week of receipt of their completed questionnaire.
 At our next virtual meeting, we use Zoom’s screen sharing functionality to review the documents in the same manner we would in person.
 Execution is then handled on a case-by-case basis depending on the client’s preferences: we can deliver the full suite of documents to the client’s home for them to execute in front of a notary nearest them, or clients can work with our team to arrange for alternative execution accommodations led by our team at our offices or a location of the client’s choosing.

 Virtual Estate Planning: Frequently Asked Questions

 What does the virtual estate planning process look like?

 Our virtual estate planning process is largely identical to our in-person estate planning process.
 We achieve this by conducting all virtual estate planning meetings via Zoom, beginning with your initial consultation with one of our estate planning attorneys.
 After that initial meeting, our team securely delivers your estate planning documents to you electronically.
 At our next virtual meeting, we use Zoom’s screen sharing functionality to walk you through the documents in the same manner we would in person.
 Execution is then handled on a case-by-case basis depending on your preferences, as is discussed in more detail below.